kyaulabs/aarch/README.md

 [here](https://wiki.archlinux.org/index.php/Archiso).

-If instead you choose not to bake the script into an ISO, simply boot an existing ARCHISO and use `pacman` to install git.
+If instead you choose not to bake the script into an ISO, simply boot an existing ARCHISO, use the `E` key to edit the kernel commandline at the bootloader menu (Arch Linux install medium... / EFI Shell / Reboot Into...), adding `net.ifnames=0` to boot with traditional network interface names.
+Upon boot use `pacman -Syy git wget` to install git and wget.
 Then modify the root password and enable sshd.
 Finally SCP over to the machine `aarch`, `firstboot.txt`, `moduli` and an `.aa` template.